Achie72/dragon_demo_platformer/README.md

-# pico8
+# DragonDemo
 PICO-8 Fooling and Learning

-Generally this repository will contain my learning and experiments about the fantasy console named PICO-8.
+Generally this repository will contain my learning and experiments about the fantasy console named PICO-8 and platformers.
 Don't forget to check the people i mentioned in the `Examples and credits` part.

 ## Dragondemo.p8